 According to research done by the American Psychological Association, employees with a poor workload balance are over 60% more likely to take sick days—even if they aren’t sick—and organizations that leave employees with heavy workloads also generally see their healthcare costs more than double.

 Worse, those same employees are nearly three times more likely to quit and are likely to perform poorly before they do.
 About 85% of employees say they are less engaged at work when they are stressed.

 In short, not having adequate workload management practices will cost you in more ways than one!

 How Do You Manage a Heavy Workload Effectively?
 5 Tips & Tricks to Help Manage Your Staff’s Workload Distribution

-The following tips and tricks can help any company efficiently manage workload distribution, ensuring that more jobs are finished quickly without burnout or resource management complications.
+The following tips and tricks can help any company use a mobile workforce management (MWM) solution, ensuring that more jobs are finished quickly without burnout or resource management complications.